-- Doing all we can to support economic growth and revenue. - Focusing on managing demand through a targeted approach, emphasising prevention, early intervention and short-term progressive support. - Enabling local communities to become less dependent upon the Council. - Continuing to drive efficiencies through changes to the way the Council works through exploiting new technology, consolidation of buildings and services, and the automation of processes. - Withdrawing from some areas of service provision to focus on the Council's unique contribution.
+- Doing all we can to support economic growth and revenue. - Focusing on managing demand through a targeted approach, emphasising prevention, early intervention and short-term progressive support. - Enabling local communities to become less dependent upon the Council.

+- Continuing to drive efficiencies through changes to the way the Council works through exploiting new technology, consolidation of buildings and services, and the automation of processes. - Withdrawing from some areas of service provision to focus on the Council's unique contribution.

-We will need to build further on these underlying approaches going forward.
-We will need to become less risk adverse and we will need to maximise the utilisation of our asset base.
+We will continue to build on the work carried out in 2017-18 reflecting these underlying approaches.
+In doing so we are becoming less risk adverse and improving our ability to maximise the utilisation of our asset base.

-The Transformation Delivery Model is not a panacea but an approach to ensure we maximise the opportunities across the Council and with partners to deliver services in a different way.
-It is intended to mitigate the impact of a reducing resource pool rather than to eradicate it.
-The Council will still have to make very difficult decisions over service levels, income generation and asset utilisation.
+The Transformation Programme, whilst providing a more realistic opportunity for producing a balanced budget in the medium term, cannot be seen as a panacea to the challenges.
+The Council will still have to make difficult decisions over service levels, income generation and asset utilisation.
 These decisions will affect real people in real communities and the Council needs to review its overall structure in order to achieve radical ways of delivering services.